All Posts

 The Right Way to Start Day Trading in the Post-PDT Era

-Here is the path I would recommend to anyone starting with a small account in 2026, whether the PDT rule has been formally eliminated by the time you read this or not.
+Here is the path I would recommend to anyone starting with a small account in 2026, now that the PDT rule is eliminated.

 Start with education, not execution.
 The 60-Day Live Trading Bootcamp exists because I watched too many traders skip straight to live trading and blow up.
 You need pattern recognition.
 You need to understand how the opening range breakout works, how the first pullback into the Bone Zone sets up, how VWAP anchors every intraday trade.
 The full breakdown of every setup I trade daily is on the day trading strategies page.